The Lumleys of Lumley

 The next Lumley heir was Richard, the fourth lord, born at Ludworth Tower, but about whom little can be said.
 His son, John, the fifth Lord, fought against the Scots at Flodden in 1513 but in 1537, was involved in the Catholic plot against Henry VIII.
 He was fortunate to escape with a pardon, but his son, Roger, who was more closely involved, was beheaded at Tower Hill London in June 1537.

 The Lumley inheritance then passed to John’s grandson, John, the sixth Lord Lumley.
 By this time, the Lumley lands included the lordships of Hart, Stranton and Seaton Carew, all near Hartlepool, as well as Lumley, Bradbury, Butterby, Ludworth and lands in Northumberland and Yorkshire.
 Other properties included Linthorpe, now a part of Middlesbrough, the manor house of Broad Chare, in Newcastle, and estates in Surrey, Nottinghamshire, Kent and Sussex.

-John, the sixth lord was the Lumley who commissioned the family effigies and the portraits that failed King James I. It was ironic that a man so obsessed with lineage should die without an heir.
+John, the sixth lord was the Lumley who commissioned the family effigies and the portraits that failed to impress King James I. It was ironic that a man so obsessed with lineage should die without an heir.
 His three children, Charles, Thomas and Mary, died in infancy and when the sixth lord died in 1609, the Lumley inheritance passed to his cousin, Richard Lumley.
 Richard was a descendant of Anthony Lumley, the brother of John Lumley, who had fought at Flodden in 1513.

 In 1616, King James I knighted Richard Lumley and in 1628 he became the first Lord Viscount Lumley of Waterford in Ireland.
 During the Civil War this Richard garrisoned Lumley Castle for King Charles.